 Toward the end of the hike, the trail slides closer to the water.
 We descended with stunning views of the craggy coastline to the left.
 The rain from the day before had left some muddy spots along the trail, but for the most part it had dried nicely in a days’ time.

-Because the trail is part of the Santo de Domingo pilgrimage walk, we’d occasionally pass hikers with huge backpacks, making their way across the full route.
+Because the trail is part of the Camino de Santiago pilgrimage walk (also known as St. James Way), we’d occasionally pass hikers with huge backpacks, making their way across the full route.
 For the most part, though, the trail had very little traffic.

 I hate when hikes peak midway and leave you disappointed at the end—but this one ends on high note.
 The last few minutes are the most beautiful.
 As we walked down a staircase toward a little lighthouse, we were surrounded by green hills and emerald waters.

-Soon, the colorful little fishing village of Pasajes de San Juan came into view (called "Donibane" in the Basque language).
-A little green ferry takes you across the water for just a few euro.
+Soon, the harbor village of Pasajes de San Pedro comes into view.
+Just across the water is the colorful village of Pasajes de San Juan.
+A little green ferry takes you across the water for just a few euro. '

 We popped in for a late lunch at the charming Ziaboga Bistrot, which boasted a seaside dining area shaded with umbrellas.